 - For Research or Manufacturing use only. - Stop reagent is 0.5M H2SO4.
 Avoid contact with eyes, skin, and clothing. - The source serum used in preparation of the kit standards has been tested by FDA approved methods and has been found negative for antibody to human immunodeficiency virus (HIV-I & HIV-II), antibody to Hepatitis C virus, and for Hepatitis B surface antigen.
 No known test method can offer total assurance that HIV, Hepatitis B and C, or other infectious agents are absent.
-Handle these reagents as if they were potentially infectious. - This kit should only be used by qualified technicians.
+Handle these reagents as if they were potentially infectious.
+At the concentrations used in this kit, none of the other reagents are believed to be harmful. - This kit should only be used by qualified technicians.